-Investments in energy efficiency are responsible for 62.5 percent of Luther’s greenhouse gas reductions achieved to date.
+Investments in energy efficiency are responsible for reducing Luther's greenhouse gas emissions by 30 percent to date.
 These investments also save the college a significant sum each year in energy purchases.

 Luther invested $1.5 million in energy efficiency in the 2003-2004 academic year.
 Borrowed funds were invested in various efficiency projects in 17 academic buildings that had an average payback of seven years.
 These measures included more efficient lighting, variable speed fans, motors, and pumps, as well as a campus-wide energy management system.
 Energy savings paid back the loan in 2011 and since then the college has enjoyed an annual $250,000 dividend.
 These ongoing savings have been used to fund, in part, the renovation of the Miller and Dieseth residence halls and other energy efficiency initiatives on campus.